ofiscal/tax.co/markdown/some-income-and-tax-definitions.md

               "income, sale, real estate", ] ]
       . sum ( axis = 1 ) )

 That's a quantity we define and then never use to compute anything else (except its average in various subpopulations).

-Dividend income is, mercifully, a single variable reported in the ENPH:
+Dividend income is a single variable reported in the ENPH:
-("P7510S10A1", 0, "income, year : investment : dividends", 0)
+("P7510S10A1", 0, "income, year : investment : dividends", 0),
+later renamed to "income, dividend".
 That's what we use to compute the dividend income tax.

 `payroll` is *extremely* complicated, but the idea is that, based on someone's monthly income and whether they are an "independiente", we impute all of these:

   "cesantias + primas"
   "tax, ss, cajas de compensacion"